 Forest bathing

-When so much around us is changing so fast, we need to create our own stability.
+With so much change happening around us, we need to create our own stability.

-They also describe a solution: the Japanese practice of forest bathing.
+The World Economic Forum also describes a solution: the Japanese practice of forest bathing.

-Forest bathing has been proven to lower our heart rate and blood pressure and reduce stress.
-The reason is that trees give off essential oils called phytoncides.
+Forest bathing has been proven to reduce stress and lower our blood pressure and heart rate.
+Scientists have discovered that the reason is because trees give off essential oils called phytoncides.
 These protect the trees from insects and bacteria.
-And somehow, when we breathe them in, they also boost our immune systems.
+And for some reason, when we breathe them in, they also boost our immune systems.

-Spending time in a forest also benefits us in other waysBut the bottom line is that spending time in a forest will make us happier, healthier, and more productive.
+Spending time in a forest makes us happier, healthier, and more productive.
 It improves our feelings of well-being, increases our energy levels, and makes us livelier.
 And it also strengthens the stability and connection that provide our first step to becoming antifragile.

 When will you next go forest bathing?